 It’s happened to me more than once as I’m sure it’s happened to many other submitting writers.
 I could name names, but I’m not going to.
 All I’m asking is that publishers send out confirmations and rejections.

 “Hey Chotch, thanks for the story, I doubt we take it, but we’ll let you know within the next 3 months.”
 BOOM.
 DONE.
 Publishers can even use this.
 You can have it.
 Please.
 Take it!

 And for the love of god, if you’re going to put on your submission call that you don’t accept simultaneous submissions, you better make goddamn sure you send out confirmation emails.

-Why in the holy name of fuck would I send you a story that I might not even know that you got and then wait for a few months so that you might, if you’re feeling magnanimous, tell me you rejected.
+Why in the holy name would I send you a story that I might not even know that you got and then wait for a few months so that you might, if you’re feeling magnanimous, tell me you rejected.
 And all the while actively NOT send it to a bunch of other markets that look promising?

 Don’t get it twisted, I have no problem with publishers that don’t accept simultaneous submissions, I get that, and that’s fine, but if you’re gonna play by those rules YOU OWE the writer a confirmation email.
 I suppose the only exception to this is if you have a lightning fast turnaround time, say less than a week.
 Then I guess you’re forgiven.

 I know most publishers and editors either are or once were writers, which is why this boggles my mind and pisses me off so much.

 If you want to create a quality publication, build a solid reputation within the community.
 You’ll get more submissions, better submissions and people will want to read your publication and support you.